siwu-945/promptGenImg/README.md

 Setup
-If you don’t have Node.js installed, install it from here (Node.js version >= 14.6.0 required)
+If you don’t have Node.js installed

 Clone this repository

 Navigate into the project directory

-$ cd openai-quickstart-node
+$ cd promptGenImg
 Install the requirements

 $ npm install